Blunderchips/Dwarf2D/README.md

 Getting started:

-1. Install the latest version of netbeans: https://netbeans.org/downloads/
+1. Download and Install the latest version of NetBeans: https://netbeans.org/downloads/